-When issuing a voucher to a family that includes an individual with disabilities, BHA will include a current list of available accessible units known to BHA and will assist the family in locating an available accessible unit, if necessary.
+When issuing a voucher to a family that includes an individual with disabilities, BHA will include a current list of available accessible units known to BHA.

 In general, owners must permit the family to make reasonable modifications to the unit.
 However, the owner is not required to pay for the modification and may require that the unit be restored to its original state at the family's expense when the family moves.